-As the terminal station for all Sounder service, King Street Station experiences 80% more rider activity than the other eleven stations in the system.
+As the terminal station for all Sounder service, 80% of all Sounder South riders use King Street Station which is more rider activity than any of the other eight Sounder South stations.
 It is the hub of Sounder operations, with multiple trains arriving or departing within minutes of each other.
 The platform is a center platform constrained with tracks on both sides, with four points of egress for passengers provided by three stairways, and a single elevator.
 The platform is also narrower than other Sounder platforms and is constrained where the stairs and elevator are located.

-Trains with ten cars will have up to 40 percent more passengers than today.
-To accommodate these changes in demand, Sound Transit will study opportunities to add access capacity at King Street Station to serve all Sounder users, and will undertake a future project-level assessment of options before determining investment priorities, as described in Section 3.4.
-Sound Transit will also coordinate any study of potential access improvements at King Street Station with on-going efforts for the West Seattle and Ballard Link Extensions project.
+Trains with ten cars would have up to 40 percent more passengers than today.
+To accommodate these changes in demand, Sound Transit plans to study opportunities to add access capacity at King Street Station to serve all Sounder users, and to undertake a future project-level assessment of options before determining investment priorities, as described in Section 3.4.
+Sound Transit also plans to coordinate any study of potential access improvements at King Street Station with on-going efforts for the West Seattle and Ballard Link Extensions project.